AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getConservedMoietyValues([index])
+   :module: RoadRunner

-   Returns a vector of conserved moiety volumes.
+   Return a vector of conserved moiety volumes.
 The order of values is given by the order of Ids returned by getConservedMoietyIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.